City Group Leaders' Page.

 1. Parental media consent form for all under 18s.

-If you want to have direct contact with all group members via social media, email, or mobile phone AND your group contains under 18s, please ask their parent/guardian to complete a CG parental media consent form and send a copy to Joe.
+If you want to have direct contact with all group members via social media, email, or mobile phone AND your group contains under 18s, please ask their parent/guardian to complete a CG parental media consent form and send a copy to Daniel.
 Please do not include under 18s in any Facebook communications for the group.

 2. Parental permission form for unaccompanied under 18s.